swaptacular/swpt_accounts/README.md

 * **configure**

-  Creates the database schema and initializes a new database.
-This has to be run only once, but running it multiple times should not do any harm.
+  Initializes a new empty database, and creates the "chores" RabbitMQ queue.
+This needs to be run only once, but running it multiple times should not do any harm.

 * **webserver**

   Starts a "fetch API" server.
-This command allows you to start as many dedicated web servers as necessary, to handle the incoming load.
+This command allows you to start as many dedicated web servers as necessary, so as to handle the incoming load.

 * **consume_messages**

+  Starts only the processes that consume and process Swaptacular Messaging Protocol messages.
+This command allows you to start as many dedicated SMP message processors as necessary, so as to handle the incoming load.

 * **consume_chore_messages**

+  Starts only the processes that consume and process local database tasks.
+This command allows you to start as many dedicated chores processors as necessary, so as to handle the incoming load.

 This
 [example](https://github.com/epandurski/swpt_accounts/blob/master/docker-compose-all.yml)
-shows how to use the generated image.
+shows how you can use the generated image.

 How to run it